abhiraj-ku/Ecom-App/README.md

 6. **Security:**
    - Implement secure authentication and authorization mechanisms.

+## If you want to use this for your front-end/full stack project , feel free to clone this repo (maybe you can just attribute )

 ### Follow Us on Twitter:

 For updates and announcements, follow us on Twitter: [Twitter](https://twitter.com/abhirajabhi312)